Last Updated on November 8, 2024 by Laila Oliveira

 The region is known for having a very expressive foreign community, so prices go up.
 The cost of living in the Algarve is the second-highest in Portugal.

 But you must know there are cheap and expensive regions.
 Vilamoura, Sagres, Lagos, and Albufeira are more expensive areas.
 While Faro, Portimão, and Tavira are more affordable.
-The tip is to get to know the regions well before venturing to buy a property here.
+The tip is to get to know the region well before venturing to buy a property here.

 How much do the Portuguese earn?